HamblinSoft/TeslaKit/README.md

 pod 'TeslaKit'
 ```

-## Usage
+# Usage

-Add an ATS exception domain for `owner-api.teslamotors.com`
+Add an ATS exception domain for `owner-api.teslamotors.com` in your info.plist

 ```xml
 <key>NSAppTransportSecurity</key>